The last few years have highlighted the importance of relationship-building and checking in with students on a regular basis.

 - "Would You Rather" Icebreaker Questions (These fun icebreaker questions are also great for students to ask each other!)

-Want more inspiration and ideas for building relationships with students throughout the year?
-Download the PDF below (includes additional questions and information on Panorama's SEL check-ins platform for educators).
+Want more inspiration and ideas for building relationships and belonging with students throughout the year?
+Download the PDF below.

 Interests and Hobbies